 The International Convention for the Prevention of Pollution from Ships (MARPOL) is the main international convention covering the prevention of marine environment pollution by ships due to operational causes or accidents.

 With the 1973 MARPOL Convention not yet in force, the 1978 MARPOL Protocol absorbed the parent convention in a combined instrument that came into force on 2 October 1983.
-In 1997, a Protocol was adopted to amend the Convention and a new Annex VI was added which came into force on 19 May 2005.
-MARPOL has continued to be updated by various amendments over the years.
+In 1997, a Protocol was adopted to amend the Convention, including the addition of a new Annex VI which came into force on 19 May 2005.
+MARPOL has continued to be updated through various amendments over the years.

 The convention includes regulations aimed at preventing and minimising pollution from ships – both accidental pollution and that from routine operations – and currently includes six technical annexes.
 Special areas with strict controls on operational discharges are included in most annexes.

-Annex VI Prevention of Air Pollution from Ships (19 May 2005)
+Annex VI: Prevention of Air Pollution from Ships (19 May 2005)

-• A strategy to address marine plastic litter from ships was also adopted as were revised guidelines for exhaust gas cleaning systems (EGCS).
+• A strategy to address marine plastic litter from ships was also adopted, as were revised guidelines for exhaust gas cleaning systems (EGCS).